AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 Tuple Structs
 ---------------

--  Like Named-field :rust:`struct`, can hold any type that is **Sized**
+-  Like named-field :rust:`struct`, can hold any type that is **Sized**
    -  Useful to give a structure a specific name without naming any fields
 -  First element of a tuple is 0 not 1

 .. code:: rust

 	struct Character(
 		u64,   // Power
 		i64,   // Money
 		bool,  // is good?
 	);
 	// How you use it:
 	let hero = Character(10000, -500, true);